DeepHiveMind/Medical-Healthcare-3D-Imaging-AI/Skin_Cancer_Lesion_Segmentation_&_Detection/README.md

 ### "Classical" Solution Approach Abstraction:-->
- - "Classical Solution approach" focuses on solving the problem of automatic skin lesion detection by straightway subjecting the entire image to **classification alone** model.
+ - "Classical Solution approach" (unaltered_classification) focuses on solving the problem of automatic skin lesion detection by straightway subjecting the entire image to **classification alone** model.

 ### "The Comparative View" of Smart Vis-a-Vis Classical Solution Approaches:-->
  - "ROC Curve" is drawn as well for a comparative evaluation of classification alone (using the entire image) against a